Charitable Gift Annuities

 When you are looking for ways to help Saint Mary's Hall with our mission, you shouldn't feel like you are choosing between your philanthropic goals and financial security.
 One gift that allows you to support SMH's work while receiving fixed payments for life is a charitable gift annuity.

-Not only does this gift provide you with regular payments and allow us to further our work, but when you create a charitable gift annuity with SMH you can receive a variety of tax benefits, including a federal income tax charitable deduction.
+Not only does this gift provide you with regular payments and allow us to further our work, but when you create a charitable gift annuity with SMH you can receive a variety of tax benefits, including a federal income tax charitable deduction when you itemize.

 Delay Your Payments